Brasme/usb_ch340_4x_relay_control/README.md

 Or C# / C++ .. but then we are stuck with issues like "Linux or Windows"...

 I wrote it using Python 3.7.
-I did not put a big effort in making it pretty (a mix of gl
+I did not put a big effort in making it pretty (a mix of globals & functions..) and lacking __main__ pattern.

 # License
 Non at all